Proveyourskillz/lol-api/readme.md

 Optionally you can add facade to aliases `'LolApi' => PYS\LolApi\Laravel\Facade::class`

-After installation you can use API through facade or inject as dependency
+After installation, you can use API through facade or inject as dependency

 ## Usage